grafana/opentelemetry-workshop/site/docs/lab3/introduction.md

 - Troubleshoot an issue in production

-- Enhance telemetry signals in your app
+- Enhance telemetry signals in _gameserver_

-If you're not sure which option you'd like to tackle, have a read of both of the docs and then decide!
+If you're not sure which you'd like to do, have a read of both of the docs and then decide!

-Click Next to read about the troubleshooting mission.
+Click to the next module to read about the troubleshooting mission.